ansfl/Quadrotor-Dead-Reckoning-with-Multiple-Inertial-Sensors/README.md

 In each trajectory includes 4 IMUs recording were made with a RTK-GNSS measurement severed as the ground truth (GT).
 In the vertical periodic QDR trajectories 17 out of the 31 trajectories included a single IMU due to IMU failure during the experiments.

-An example of QDR trajectories vertical and horizontal sinus can be seen here:
+An example of QDR trajectories vertical (side view) and horizontal (top view) trajectories can be seen in the figure below.

 ![alt text](https://github.com/ansfl/Quadrotor-Dead-Recooking-with-Multiple-Inertial-Sensors/blob/main/2033_ISS_HurwitzKlein_Fig8.png?raw=true)